 - Incision used for placing the implant

 This is perhaps the most important part of the breast augmentation decision process.
-Obviously, if there is an ideal breast cup size or volume that a patient is imagining or desiring and the final result ends up being too small or too big, the patient will not be satisfied.
-To make sure this ideal volume is found, both a mathematical estimation is done as well as sizers used in the pre-operative meeting with the patient.
-The patient is instructed to bring in a sports bra that fits the cups size that they desire.
-Using a variety of sizer implants in the office setting allows the patient to fine tune their ideal implant size.
+Obviously, if there is an ideal breast cup size or volume that you want and the final result ends up being too small or too big, you won’t be satisfied.

 Transaxillary/Endoscopic Breast Augmentation